beemojs/beemo/README.md

 #### Editor Integration

-By default, Beemo generates local config files before execution, and then removes them.
-But some editors require those local files for in-editor functionality (like ESLint and Prettier).
-To support this, we can do something like the following.
+By default, Beemo generates local config files at runtime before execution, and some editors utilize those files for in-editor functionality (like ESLint and Prettier).
+However, these files clutter your repository and should not be committed, so let's hide them!

-First, add the config file names to `dotfiles/gitignore` for each driver you have installed in your configuration module (be sure to sync afterwards).
+To utilize, add file names to `dotfiles/gitignore` (or another VCS) for each driver you have installed in your configuration module (be sure to sync afterwards).
+Also, be sure `cleanup` is disabled in your `beemo` config (is `false` by default).

 ```
 // dotfiles/gitignore